THU-WingTecher/DeepConstr/README.md

 > - `train.retrain`: A boolean value that determines whether to reconduct constraint extraction.
 If set to false, the tool will only collect APIs that haven't been extracted.
 If set to true, the tool collects all APIs except those where the pass rate exceeds the preset target pass rate (`train.pass_rate`).
 > - `train.pass_rate`: The target pass rate to filter out APIs that have a pass rate higher than this target.
 > - `train.parallel`: The number of parallel processes used to validate the constraints.
 > - `train.record_path`: The path where the extracted constraints are saved.
+This directlry should be the same as the `mgen.record_path` in the fuzzing step.
 > - `hydra.verbose`: Set the logging level of Hydra for specific modules ("smt", "train", "convert", "constr", "llm").
 > - `train.num_eval`: The number of evaluations performed to validate the constraints (default: 500).
 > - `model.type`: Choose from `["tensorflow", "torch"]`.